Getting Started with GCM Android Push Notifications

-Coming back to the sports news app example, you can have your sports critic send the score in realtime from his phone and trigger a push notification to the rest of the audience’s devices.
+Coming back to the sports news app example, you can have your sports critic send the score in real time from his phone and trigger a mobile push notification to the rest of the audience’s devices.
 PubNub makes it simple – additional servers that you have to operate can be ruled out of the equation!

 Getting Started with PubNub and GCM

 Let’s start with getting you up and running.

 - Start a new project and register it in Google’s developer console

 - Sign up for a free PubNub account and get your publish/subscribe keys from the Admin Dashboard.

 - Add mobile push notifications to your account